 Types of Bikes

-There are many types of bikes available to the public, in many configurations and price ranges.
-There are single-person bicycles, and those built for more than one person (i.e., tandem).
+There are many types of bikes widely available to the general public, in many configurations and price ranges.
+There are single-person bicycles, and those built for more than one person, such as tandem bikes.
 Some bikes fold to make commuting easier.
-Some are geared towards specific sports, such as indoor track, outdoor racing, andmountain biking.
+Some are geared towards specific sports, such as indoor track, outdoor racing, and mountain biking.
 There are electric bikes, recumbent bikes, pedicabs, and, of course, stationary bikes.
 The general bike categories, by function, include road bicycles, touring bicycles, cyclo-cross bikes, utility bicycles, freight bicycles, mountain bikes, hybrid bicycles, track cycles, triathlon bikes, BMX, and cruiser bicycles.
-For people with certain health conditions, a recumbent (seated) bicycle or tricycle might be ideal.2 Weather, seasonal allergies, geography, and time constraints need not be an obstacle to performing cycling for fitness.
-People can use stationary bikes at a gym, or in their home, to maintain fitness.
+For people with certain health conditions, a recumbent (seated) bicycle or tricycle might be ideal, compensating for difficulties and even built to focus on working different muscles due to their varied shapes.2 Weather, seasonal allergies, geography, and time constraints need not be an obstacle to performing cycling for fitness.
+People can use stationary bikes at a gym, or in their home, to maintain fitness through rain, sleet, snow, hail, and every inclement weather condition in between.
 During the winter, outdoor bikes can be converted to indoor use with a trainer, which turns a regular bicycle into a stationary bike.

 Bike Seat Controversy

-There has been some controversy regarding male fertility and cycling.
-Wearing tight biking shorts, and sitting for more than a half hour on a bike saddle, can raise body temperature and temporarily affect sperm production.
-It is important to take breaks and find the right bike seat.3 Another issue with bike seats is that nerves and blood vessels in the perineum can be affected, in both males and females.
+There has been some controversy regarding the effects of male fertility produced by cycling.
+Wearing tight biking shorts and sitting for more than a half hour on a bike saddle, can raise body temperature and temporarily affect sperm production.
+It is important to take breaks and find the right bike seat that fits the patient’s body type.3 Another issue with bike seats is that nerves and blood vessels in the perineum can be affected, an issue that might affect both males and females.
 This can lead to tingling, numbness, and blood-flow issues.4 Proper bike adjustment, fitness levels, and length of exercise time all contribute to these issues.
-Bikes must be properly fit to the rider.
+Bikes must be properly fit to the rider and their physical needs.
 This includes saddle and handlebar adjustments, as well as choosing the right sized bike frame.
+Height is one of the most commonly considered adjustments that is required.
 Bicycle saddles are not meant to carry the whole weight of the rider, and this is where fitness comes into play.
 As fitness levels improve, riders will help distribute their body weight over the pedals, handlebars, and seat.
 A recent study has shown that a “noseless saddle” may be beneficial to those who suffer from persistent numbness.5